 She was the co-founder and director of the Cultural & Visual Arts Resource/ICWA, a non-for-profit organization dedicated to the study and exhibit of art of the Arab world in the United States (1988-2006).
 Mikdadi is a founding board member of the Association of Modern and Contemporary Art of the Arab world, Iran and Turkey.
 She received her B.A. from the American University of Beirut; and M.A. from J. F. Kennedy University

 Desiree F. Moore, GFAA Advisory Board and Art Liaison Committee

-Desiree F. Moore is a partner in the Chicago and Doha offices of the international law firm K&L Gates LLP.
+Desiree F. Moore is a partner in the Chicago office of the international law firm K&L Gates LLP.
 Ms. Moore is commercial litigator, with a focus on Intellectual Property, Social Media, and Art Law related matters.
 Ms. Moore is the founder and co-chair of the firm’s Social Media and the Law practice group, as well as the firm’s Middle East Art Law representative.